 Eating at Bedtime ≠ Weight Gain

 Also, don’t fret that eating 6 times per day requires one meal to be close to bedtime.
 There is nothing inherently fattening about eating before bed.
-Many overweight people eat very little during the day and much more at night.
+Many overweight people, who obviously are not following a healthy eating plan to lose weight, eat a lot at night (after work).
 That’s where this myth probably comes from.
 They may only be eating one small meal during the day, making their body break down muscle and want to store fat.
 Then they eat at night and their body stores it all as fat.
 It isn’t the fact that they eat before bed that makes them fat, but the way they eat throughout the day.
-This makes for a not-so healthy eating plan!

 How much of each food group should I eat?

 This question does not have a concrete answer either, I’m afraid; it depends mostly on your goals.
 For instance, a bodybuilder would want more protein in their diet and a dieter would want fewer carbs than the “average” person.
 Chances are you aren’t concerned with copious amounts of muscle and like I mentioned before, if you have weight to lose, just following the general ideas on this site alone can make a significant difference in your size.

 So, we will consider what “average” people should eat.
 I will do this in the form of a pie chart.
 Remember, everyone will be much different in terms of how much food they should eat, so I won’t talk about number of servings or calories.
 The pie chart (below) consists of relative quantities.
 This is meant to indicate how much of the food you eat should be from each food group.
 So, the person who eats 3000 calories per day will still have the same proportions as the one who eats 1500 calories per day.
 The difference will be the total amount of food, just more or less of all food groups.